 King's Castle by Leslie Ames (Red Rose Romance No. 115), was published by Bantam in October, 1971.
 Ames is actually William Edward Daniel Ross (W. E. D. Ross), a Canadian, and one of the most productive fiction writers of all time.
 Here's why: Ross didn't even start writing until he was 48, but before he passed away at the age of 83 in 1995 he had published more than 300 novels under a variety of pseudonyms and genres.

-The cover is fascinating because the artist, who was not credited but is probably either Stuart Kaufman or Gordon Johnson, likened Charlton Heston as his inspiration for Henry Farquharson.
-An excellent choice too because Henry's physical charisma is every bit as powerful as Heston's was.
-Interestingly enough, when Heston and his wife Lydia were living in Hell's Kitchen during the late 1940's they both worked briefly as artists models.
-I'm sure that Heston's rugged visage impressed the eye of every artist he posed for.
+The cover art is fascinating because the artist, who was not credited but is probably either Stuart Kaufman or Gordon Johnson, likened Charlton Heston as his inspiration for Henry Farquharson.
+A good choice too because Henry's physical charisma is every bit as powerful as Heston's was.
+Interestingly enough, when Heston and his wife Lydia Clarke were living in Hell's Kitchen during the late 1940s they both worked briefly as artists models.
+I'm sure that Heston's rugged visage impressed the eye of every artist he posed for (Lydia's beauty the same!).

-Although not signed, the cover art was probably produced by realist painter Peter Caras (1941-).
-When Caras was starting his career he was critiqued by Norman Rockwell before ultimately becoming his friend and associate.
-He was also mentored by the late great James Bama.
-You can see both of these master's influences in most of Caras's early paintings.
+Although not signed, the cover art was most likely produced by realist painter Peter Caras (1941-).
+When Caras was starting his career he purposely met Norman Rockwell, ultimately becoming his friend and associate.
+He was also mentored by the late great James Bama, and it's easy to see Bama's influence in most of Caras's early paintings.

-Canadian born Tom (Thomas John) Miller (1913- 2004) produced the cover art for Saturday Games, and while he chose not draw anything tennis related into his scene Miller will always get a favorable line call from me because he happens to be one of the finest realist painters of the 20th century.
-When Miller started illustrating paperback covers in the late 1950's he kept his pictures rather simple to comply with what his art directors needed back then, dames and dudes, or doctors and nurses, in basic situational poses, plus he was still in the throes of learning.
-But by the time the 1970's rolled in Miller had developed his style so acutely that the words realism and gorgeous were one and the same.
+Canadian born Tom (Thomas John) Miller (1913- 2004) produced the cover art for Saturday Games.
+Miller chose not draw anything tennis related into his scene, but he will always get a favorable line call from me because he happens to be one of the finest realist painters of the 20th century.
+When Miller started illustrating paperback covers in the late 1950s he kept his pictures conventional to comply with what his art directors needed, i.e., dames, dudes, doctors and nurses in basic situational poses, plus he was still in the throes of learning.
+But by the time the 1970s rolled in Miller had developed his painting style so acutely that the words realism and gorgeous were one and the same.

 Lee Head was born in Bartlesville, Oklahoma, and graduated from the University of Oklahoma.
-She wrote only one other mystery besides The Terrarium, titled Crystal Clear Case, and they both feature her unorthodox sleuth Lexey Jane Pelazoni, a sixty-eight-year-old widow who has an incredible "eye for detail" and a "nose for trouble."
-She also wrote the Golden Spur Award winning historical novel Horizon, which chronicles the exploits of an Oklahoma ranch family.
-However, Head should not be confused with the famous artist, teacher and intellectual polymath of the same name, who only recently passed away in North Hampton, Massachusetts.
-The novelist Lee Head died of cancer at age 52 in her home in Santa Fe, New Mexico, in 1983.
+She wrote just one other mystery besides The Terrarium, titled Crystal Clear Case, and they both feature her unorthodox sleuth, Lexey Jane Pelazoni, a sixty-eight-year-old widow with a nose for trouble.
+Head also wrote the Golden Spur Award winning historical novel Horizon, which chronicles the exploits of an Oklahoma ranch family.
+Head died in 1983 from cancer while living in Santa Fe, New Mexico.
+Sadly, she was only 52 years old.

 The front-page blurb reads like this: